adamgooch/tic_tac_toe_python/README.markdown

 #Welcome To Tic Tac Toe
-##Python Style

 This is a console tic tac toe game that you can play in one of three ways.

-*Play against the computer (go ahead, try to win) *Play against a friend
+1. Play against the computer (go ahead, try to win)
+2. Play against a friend
-*Watch the computer play against itself (if you blink, you'll miss it.)
+3. Watch the computer play against itself (if you blink, you'll miss it.)

-To play the game, `cd` into the ttt directory then enter:
+To play the game, `cd` into the tic_tac_toe_python directory then enter:

     python play_game.py